f1redf0x/exvirion-web/content/posts/evil_is_a_skill_issue.md

 4. More enjoyable
 5. Ethical

+Do you think there is a chance that even the most malicious CEO wouldn't go with your idea if it hit all 5 of those qualifiers?
+The solid press alone would make a mint.

+If you want to save the world, solve problems.
 Make robots that can coal mine.
 Create employment guilds that ensure worker quality and solid contracts.
 Defang criminal drug syndicates by getting street drugs sold by CVS and Walgreens.
 (I'm half joking about that... tops.
 You think that the cartels can match CVS?
 You're out of your mind.)
 You manage to pull that off, (in that order) and you'll have solved a major crisis and made the world a better place.
 Play the game better than the idiots who played us off a cliff.

 In Short, stop complaining about politics and build more cool stuff!